-I began to see God doesn't want us cautiously avoiding sin or merely playing the game of religion.
-He doesn't want us working to earn His favor.
-We are called to rest and trust in what Jesus has already done for our salvation, and to let the same power that saves us give us the strength to live for him today.
+I began to see how God doesn't just want us cautiously avoiding sin.
+He doesn’t want us merely playing the game of religion but truly desires a real relationship with us.
+He doesn't want us working to earn our salvation but to rest and trust in what Jesus has already done.
+He wants us to depend on the same power that saves us to live for Him right now.

-The duties that I had fulfilled in the past because I had to or because it was what Christians were supposed to do were no longer a joyless task or simply a way to earn God's approval.
-These good deeds were no longer just a means to get what I wanted or to earn what I felt like I deserved.
+The duties that I had fulfilled in the past because I had to or because I just thought it was what Christians were supposed to do were no longer a joyless task.
+I no longer looked at them simply as a way to earn God's approval.
+These good deeds were no longer just a means to get what I wanted or felt like I deserved.

-It was no longer about checking off the correct boxes or doing things because I felt like I had to.
-I began joyfully and willfully choosing to do all that I can for Jesus because I started to understand all he’d done for me.
+It was no longer about checking off all the correct boxes or doing things just because I felt like I had to or was supposed to.
+Instead, I began joyfully and willfully doing all I could do for Jesus because I finally started to realize everything He’s already done for me!